327th Infantry Regiment: Vietnam

 As elements of the 1st Brigade, the 1st and 2nd Battalions 327th Infantry deployed to South Vietnam on 29 July 1965, where they were joined by the rest of the division in late 1967.

 In November 1965 Major David Hackworth organized Tiger Force a platoon-sized long-range reconnaissance patrol unit within the 1st Battalion.
 Tiger Force was later accused of extensive war crimes against South Vietnamese civilians.

 In October 1968 the 1st Battalion was awarded the Presidential Unit Citation by President Lyndon B. Johnson.

 On 28 November 1971 a CH-47 carrying five crew and 28 soldiers from the Regiment on a flight from Da Nang to Phu Bai Combat Base crashed into high ground, killing all aboard.

-The 2nd Battalion was the longest serving battalion during the Vietnam War, fighting continuously from 1965 until its return to Fort Campbell in April 1972, and suffering over 300 soldiers killed.
+The 2nd Battalion was the longest serving battalion in combat operations during the Vietnam War, fighting continuously from July 1965 until its return to Fort Campbell in April 1972, and suffering over 300 soldiers killed.
 The battalion's motto, "No Slack," was coined by 1st Sergeant Raymond E. Benson, who was killed in action on 23 April 1967.